-Seven drug peddlers arrested: Islamabad Police
+Seven drug peddlers arrested: Islamabad police

-ISLAMABAD: Seven drug peddlers, including three students, were taken into custody nearby different universities by Islamabad Police on Wednesday.
+ISLAMABAD: Seven drug peddlers, including three students, were taken into custody near different universities by the Islamabad police on Wednesday.

-Police said that drug pills and 200 grammes of Chars were recovered from a student, Waleed Shamim.
-In a university, another alleged drug supplier, Zamdul Nas, and drug smuggler, Matiullah were arrested.
-Authorities have registered cases against the suspect and have started an investigation.
+Police said that drug pills and 200 grammes of Chars were seized from a student, Waleed Shamim.
+In a university, another alleged drug supplier, Zamdul Nas, and drug smuggler Matiullah were arrested.
+Authorities have registered cases against the suspects and have started an investigation.

 on February 09, 2017 and was last updated on February 09, 2017.
-This news story is related to Drug Peddlers, Drugs Islamabad, Islamabad, Police, Pakistan, Pakistan News, Geo, Geo News, .
-Permanent link to the news story "Seven drug peddlers arrested: Islamabad Police" is https://www.geo.tv/latest/130437-Seven-drug-peddlers-arrested-Islamabad-Police
+This news story is related to , Drug Peddlers, Drugs Islamabad, Geo, Geo News, Islamabad, Pakistan, Pakistan News, Police.
+Permanent link to the news story "Seven drug peddlers arrested: Islamabad police" is https://www.geo.tv/latest/130437-Seven-drug-peddlers-arrested-Islamabad-police

 .